-- 1. Study frequency and density, abundance of plant species of campus vegetation by quadrat method - 2 Variation in soil moisqure in relation to depth - 3.
-To estimate bulk density of grassland and woodland soil. - 4 To estimate the porosity of grassland and woodland soil sample. - 5 To determine moisture content of grassland and wood land soil. - 6 to measure dissolved oxygen content in polluted and unpolluted water samples. - 7 longe ver temperature of different water bodies. - 8 Water holding capacity of the soil - 9. find out pH of soil sample by a niversal Indicator method.
+- 1. Study frequency and density, abundance of plant species of campus vegetation by quadrat method - 2.
+Variation in soil moisture in relation to depth. - 3.
+To estimate bulk density of grassland and woodland soil. - 4.
+To estimate the porosity of grassland and woodland soil sample. - 5.
+To determine moisture content of grassland and wood land soil. - 6.
+To measure dissolved oxygen content in polluted and unpolluted water samples. - 7.
+To measure temperature of different water bodies. - 8.
+Water holding capacity of the soil - 9.
+Find out pH of soil sample by iniversal Indicator method.

-10 Find out pH of water sample he pH meter
+10 Find out pH of water sample by pH meter

-- It Find out transparency of a waterbody by Sechhidisk - Study morphology (external and internal) of hydrophytes (Hydrilla stem, Typha leaf and NymphaealEichhornia petiole) and xerophytes (Calotropis, Capparis and Casuarina stem, Nertum Isaf; with special reference to their adaptations. - 13 Study following specimen with special reference to - 1 Betany of the economically important part - 2 Processing of any involved - 3 Specimen of screaks, pulses spices beverage itea & coffee) beans, sugar, was seeds (mustard, groundno.) - 14 Study state the grain in potaty and near Histochemical test Cellulose, lignin, statch has been cand tannin. - 15 Submit 3 specimens of locally import to riedicinal plants
+- 11 Find out transparency of a waterbody by Sechhidisk - 12 Study morphology (external and internal) of hydrophytes (Hydrilla stem, Typha leaf and Nymphaea/Eichhornia petiole) and xerophytes (Calotropis, Capparis and Cusuarina stem, Nerium leaf) with special reference to their adaptations. - 13.
+Study following specimen with special reference to - 1.
+Botany of the economically important part - 2 Processing, if any involved - 3.
+Specimen of cereals, pulses, spices beverage (tea & coffee) beans, sugar, oil seeds (musiard, groundnut)

+14 Study of starch grain in potato and pea.
+Histochemical test Cellulose, lignin, starch, rat protein and tannin.

+15 Submit 5 specimens of locally important medicinal plants